 A very large soup pot

 Measuring cups and measuring spoons

-Here is the list of ingredients that you will need:
+Here is a list of ingredients you will need:

 1 onion chopped